jneto04/ner-pt/README.md

-# Analyzing the Impact of Language Models forPortuguese Named Entity Recognition
+# Analyzing the Impact of Language Models for Portuguese Named Entity Recognition

-##teste
+## Language Models
+### BlogSet-BR